Team PwC is comprised of high-performing Canadian athletes who embody PwC’s values of teamwork, excellence and leadership.

 Date of Birth: April 14, 1984

 Charles came into the Vancouver Olympics looking for an Olympic gold medal on home ice against his wildly popular American rival, Apolo Ohno.
 For the first 14 days of the Olympics, Charles Hamelin was still waiting for the hardware to back up his bold prediction.
 On the final Friday evening of the Games, Charles claimed his moment.
 Then, less than 30-minutes later, he did it again.
 First, in a dramatic men’s 500m, Charles edged Apolo at the line.
 Then, he skated with his brother François and the rest of the Canadian Relay Team to win again, becoming the only Canadian athlete to claim two gold medals on home ice.
 It was a race that even the Prime Minister called the most exciting event of the Olympics.
-Most recently, Charles raced to another gold medal in the 1,000m at the world championships in Seoul, March 2016.
+Most recently, Charles raced to another gold medal in the 1,000m at the World Championships in Seoul, March 2016 and later that year, he was named Male Short Track Athlete of the Year by Speed Skating Canada.
+Next up, he’ll be continuing his fast-track to success in 2017, competing in both the ISU World Championships and World Cup.

 Date of Birth: May 14, 1965